flyingmachine/brave-clojure-web/content/java.md

 When you ran `java PiratePhrases`, the JVM first looked on your *classpath* for a class named `PiratePhrases`.
 You can think of the classpath as the list of filesystem paths that the JVM will search in order to find a file which defines a class.
-Also, by default, the `classpath` includes the directory `.`, or the current directory.
+By default, the classpath includes the directory you're in when you run `java`.
 Try running `java -classpath /tmp PiratePhrases` and you will get an error, even though `PiratePhrases.class` is right there in your current directory.

 In Java, you're only allowed to have one public class per file and the filename and class name must be the same.
 This is how `java` knows to